Re Import Of Rejected Goods Notification & Procedures

-Due to which you had to send back to the machinery to the UK to repair the machinery.
+Due to this, you had to send back the machinery to the UK to repair the machinery.

-And when the machinery came back after repairing.
+And when the machinery came back after repair.
 It’s known as re-import after repair.

-Compared to normal shipment the re-import shipment has more documentation.
+Compared to normal shipments the re-import shipment has more documentation.